Man lodges lawsuit in Australian court against Cardinal Pell

-MELBOURNE, Australia (AP) — A man who alleges he was sexually molested by George Pell as a boy in the 1970s has lodged a lawsuit against the disgraced cardinal in an Australian court.
+MELBOURNE, Australia (AP) — A man who alleges he was sexually molested by George Pell as a boy in the 1970s sued the disgraced cardinal in an Australian court Thursday.

-The 50-year-old alleges in the filing in the Victoria state Supreme Court on Thursday he was a victim of physical and sexual abuse while in the care of St. Joseph’s Boys Home in Pell’s hometown of Ballarat between 1974 and 1978.
+The 50-year-old alleges in the filing lodged in the Victoria state Supreme Court that he was a victim of physical and sexual abuse while in the care of St. Joseph’s Boys Home in Pell’s hometown of Ballarat between 1974 and 1978.

+The suit names Pell, the trustees of the Sisters of Nazareth, the Catholic Archdiocese of Melbourne and Victoria state.

 Because the man alleges he is a victim of sexual abuse, state law prevents him from being identified in the media.